GavinMendelGleason/blog/entries/semantic_future.md

 computations.

 The ability to reference data resources means that we need large unambiguous identifiers.
-IRIs are able to solve this problem (though there is still much ambiguity about the *meaning* of the IRI and its relationship to dereferencing).
+URIs are able to solve this problem (though there is still much ambiguity about the *meaning* of the URI and its relationship to dereferencing).

 We need a rich language to describe what the content *is* and what it